 Pleasant Valley Road through Vernon has nice payment and a small shoulder, light traffic.
 Silver Star Road takes a beating in the winter months with ski resort traffic, pavement conditions can be fair to good, and traffic varies with time of day and season.
 Fast descents should only be attempted once riders learn the descent, and even still are often impeded by vehicles descending at the same time.
-Roads back into Vernon past Dixon Dam and BX Park are narrow, with fair pavement, and light traffic,
+The roads back into Vernon past Dixon Dam & BX Park are narrow but have fair pavement and light traffic.

 Points of Interest